at the cusp of midnight and color

 M. Herrington Gallery

-Melissa Herrington, will be exhibiting eight new abstract paintings at Scope Miami Art Week 2023.
+Melissa Herrington, will be exhibiting eight new abstract paintings during Moderism Week in Palm Springs.
 These recent works blur the lines between mediums, forms, and concept.
 She is known for investigating the ever-changing nature of the female form through abstraction.

 These new paintings are like clouded midnight skies, beauty bruised in hues of blue, purple and black.
 Continuous marks seem to bleed into the watered canvas.
 Conjuring a feeling of floating in a vast sea of mystery, shades of the night convey a sense of boundlessness, suggesting an infinite expanse.
 There is no physical boundary – no wall, no border, no fence around the edges of this cosmos.
 Herrington’s silhouetted figures evolve in a cosmological horizon.
 These contoured shapes are often scaled to her own body or surrounding environments, tempting the viewer to engage or simply float along side them.